 The UK’s plastic invasion

-Efforts to develop solutions to one of the world’s most urgent environmental crises shouldn’t concern only the students of North Somerset, but all citizens.
-Plastic use in the UK reached 3.7 million tonnes in 2014 according to the trade organisation Plastics Europe, of which only 38 per cent of packaging was recycled (data for other types of waste isn’t known).
-Furthermore, like other industrialised nations, the UK sends this type of refuse to Asia to be processed and recycled: according to estimates, it exported 800,000 tonnes a year in 2014, 2015 and 2016.
-After China’s decision to stop importing such materials, Malaysia also recently announced that it no longer wants to be the world’s “dumping ground” (in the words of Environment Minister Yeo Bee Yin) and that it will send back hundreds of tonnes of plastic to the UK, as well as other nations.
+Efforts to develop solutions to one of the world’s most urgent environmental crises shouldn’t concern only North Somerset’s schoolchildren, but all citizens.
+Plastic use in the UK reached 3.7 million tonnes in 2014 according to the trade organisation Plastics Europe, and only 38 per cent of packaging was recycled (data for other types of waste isn’t known).
+Furthermore, like other industrialised nations, the UK sends this type of refuse to Asia to be processed and recycled: estimates put exports at 800,000 tonnes a year in 2014, 2015 and 2016.
+After China’s decision to stop importing such materials, Malaysia has also announced that it no longer wants to be the world’s “dumping ground” (in the words of Environment Minister Yeo Bee Yin) and that it will send back hundreds of tonnes of plastics to the UK and other countries.

 A commitment to a cleaner future

-It’s clear that the theme of plastic waste is as urgent here as in the rest of the world.
-Whirlpool Corporation, as well as contributing to reducing coastal pollution by adhering to LifeGate PlasticLess®, has already undertaken concrete initiatives to limit it at the source.
+As well as contributing to reducing coastal pollution by adhering to LifeGate PlasticLess®, Whirlpool Corporation has undertaken concrete initiatives to tackle the problem at the source.
 Starting from the Yate facility, which has been zero waste to landfill since 2015.
-The company’s national headquarters in the city of Peterborough are also involved in eradicating single-use plastics completely, for example by providing staff with metal water bottles and compostable cups for hot drinks – therefore saving 360,000 beverage containers from going to landfill each year.
+The company’s national headquarters in the city of Peterborough are also eradicating single-use plastics completely, for example by providing staff with metal water bottles and compostable cups for hot drinks – therefore stopping 360,000 beverage containers from going to landfill each year.

-“Thanks to Whirlpool Corporation, we’re on track to achieving important environmental gains, promoting awareness among citizens, and actively engaging in the transition to a PlasticLess future“, Simone Molteni, LifeGate Scientific Director, comments.
-In this sense, the UK’s first LifeGate Seabin is a sign that the tide is turning in favour of more responsible forms of consumption on the part of a citizenship that wants to see a cleaner version of the water, and especially itself, when it looks at its reflection in the sea.
+“Thanks to Whirlpool Corporation, we’re on track to achieving important environmental gains, promoting awareness among citizens, and actively engaging in the transition to a PlasticLess future,” LifeGate Scientific Director Simone Molteni comments.
+In this sense, the UK’s first LifeGate Seabin is a sign that the tide is turning in favour of more responsible choices, increasingly embraced by citizens who want to see cleaner waters and especially, better reflections of themselves when they look into the sea.